awsdocs/aws-m2-user-guide/doc_source/set-up-appstream.md

 ## Step 3: Create a user in AppStream 2\.0<a name="tutorial-aas-step3"></a>

 While you are waiting for AWS CloudFormation to finish creating the stack, you can create one or more users in AppStream 2\.0\.
 These users are those who will be using Enterprise Analyzer in AppStream 2\.0\.
-You will need to specify an email address for each user, and each user needs to correspond to an IAM user with sufficient permissions to create buckets in Amazon S3, upload files to a bucket, and link to a bucket to map its contents\.
+You will need to specify an email address for each user, and ensure that each user has sufficient permissions to create buckets in Amazon S3, upload files to a bucket, and link to a bucket to map its contents\.

 1. Open the AppStream 2\.0 console\.